What does NDIS stand for?

 Yes, you should call the NDIA on 1800 800 110 if your NDIS Plan is going to end in 2-3 months.
 The NDIA will notify your Local Area Coordinator (LAC) to alert them to organise your plan review meeting.

 Example: Mel calls the NDIA on 1800 800 110 to explain that her NDIS Plan is going to end in 2 months.
-The NDIA staff thank Mel for notifying them and say that a LAC will call Mel to organise a plan review
+The NDIA staff thank Mel for notifying them and say that a LAC will call Mel to organise a plan review meeting.

 What is an NDIS plan review meeting?